 - Mini-Clinical Evaluation Exercise (Mini-CEX) Two of these are required for each student during the placement.
 One should take place during Week 1, and the second should take place before Week 8.
 PLEASE NOTE: grades for the Mini-CEXs DO NOT need to be uploaded on to the online assessment form, or submitted to the Medical College.
 After the assessment a copy should be given to the student for their records. - Patient Feedback Forms 10 patient feedback forms to be completed through the placement.
 5 should be completed by week 5 and feedback should be reviewed by the GP tutor at the midway assessment.
 The remaining 5 forms are to be completed by the end of the placement and reviewed as part of the sign off.
 The patient feedback forms with be available on QM+. - We would like GP Tutors to undertake a 'Midway Assessment' at Week 5.
-This is to include a review of 1 x MiniCEX and the returned Patient Feedback Forms (as above).
+This is to include a review of 1 x MiniCEX and the 5 returned Patient Feedback Forms (as above).
 This assessment can be used as a check point to review the students log book and to discuss with the student how the placement is going.
-If there are any concerns at this Midway Assessment they can be discussed with the Year 5 team. - Patient Case and Reflection on Professional Practice Principles Please see activities above. - Practice Based Project in pairs Please see activities above. - Complex Care Plan Please see activities above. - Significant Event Analysis write up and discussion in SEA team meeting.
-SEA template is available on QM Plus but students are welcome to use the standar template used by their practices. - Assessment of Professional Attitude and Conduct Online Form to be submitted by the GP Tutor at the end of the Placement. - Overall Assessment of Performance Online Form to be submitted by the GP Tutor at the end of the Placement.
+If there are any concerns at this Midway Assessment they can be discussed with the Year 5 team.
+You will be asked to complete a mandatory JOT feedback form for your placement so far. - Patient Case and Reflection on Professional Practice Principles Please see activities above. - Practice Based Project in pairs Please see activities above. - Complex Care Plan Please see activities above. - Significant Event Analysis write up and discussion in SEA team meeting.
+SEA template is available on QM Plus but you are welcome to use the standard template used by your practices. - Assessment of Professional Attitude and Conduct Online Form to be submitted by the GP Tutor at the end of the Placement. - Overall Assessment of Performance Online Form to be submitted by the GP Tutor at the end of the Placement.